-Hopefully I will be in the medical field 10 to 20 years from now.
-I’m actually debating between going into the operating room, going into surgery or the emergency room.
-Simon’s Rock has helped in in a lot of ways to prepare for something like that.
+“Hopefully, I will be in the medical field 10 to 20 years from now.
+I’m debating between going into the operating room, going into surgery, or the emergency room.
+Simon’s Rock has prepared me in a lot of ways.
 One way was through internships.
-[At the local hospital], I was in the operating room and the surgeons are very down to earth and they explain a lot.-Mika '12
+[At the local hospital], I was in the operating room and the surgeons are very down to earth and they explain a lot.”-Mika '12

 What will you do?